Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 After

 front of the stand.
-Estádio José Gomes was some arena with a large open tier
+Estádio José Gomes was an excellent arena with a large open tier

 and media area was at the rear of where I stood.
-The final side had some steep
+The final side had some steeply

-stepped white terrace backing onto the bingo hall.
+stepped white terraces backing onto the bingo hall.

 It

-was evident that it needed some money spending on it if it was to be restored
+was evident that it needed some money spent on it if it was to be restored

 waterlogged.